k21009051/Mustacchio-V2-Write-up/badbyte/README.md

 - 22: ssh.
 OpenSSH 7.6p1 Ubuntu 4ubuntu0.3
 - 30024: tcp. vsftpd 3.0.3.
 Anonymous login allowed

+None of the versions appear to be vulnerable.

 ## FTP and John the Ripper